-M Power Content is a media outlet and production company founded by filmmaker Jeremy Power Regimbal and philanthropist Maggie Doyne.
+M Power Content is a media outlet and production company founded by filmmaker Jeremy Power Regimbal and humanitarian Maggie Doyne.
 They came together to promote critical thinking through storytelling, with a focus on stories that empower positive change in our world.

 Maggie Doyne is the founder of Kopila Valley Children’s Home and School in Surkhet, Nepal.
 At age 19, she used her life-savings to build a home for orphaned children in war-torn Nepal.
 In 2010, she opened a school for 400 of the remote region’s most impoverished children.
 Now, at age 29, Maggie is the legal guardian to 50 children and her team's grassroots community model for orphan care has begun to spread around the world.